-To estimate damage ratios of water and gas distribution pipes, fragility curves were empirically obtained based on damage datasets after the 1995 Kobe earthquake (Isoyama et al., 2000; Mitsuya et al., 2006).
+To estimate damage ratios of water and gas distribution pipes, fragility curves were empirically developed based on the damage datasets after the 1995 Kobe earthquake (Isoyama et al., 2000; Mitsuya et al., 2006).
 It was not so easy to evaluate the relationship between the ground motion intensity and the damage rate because the number of seismometers was few at that time.
 Since the 1995 Kobe earthquake, the number of seismometers has increased a lot and various kinds of nationwide spatial data have become available.
-With these new circumstances, the methodology to estimate seismically-induced damages can be revised by analyzing the damage data from recent earthquakes.
+With these new circumstances, the methodology to estimate seismically-induced damages can be revised by analyzing the damage data from recent earthquakes in Japan.

-This study investigates the damage distribution characteristics after the 2007 Niigata-ken Chuetsu-oki, Japan, earthquake, combining with various nationwide spatial data.
+This study investigates the damage distribution characteristics after the 2007 Niigata Chuetsu-Oki, Japan, earthquake, combining with various nationwide spatial data.
 The distribution of damages to buried pipes is discussed from the viewpoint of simultaneous occurrence in space.